clj-commons/tentacles/README.md

 Tentacles is a Clojure library for working with the Github v3 API.
 It supports the entire Github API.

-This library is the successor to my old [clj-github](https://github.com/Raynes/clj-github) library. clj-github will no longer be maintained.
+This library is the continuation of [Raynes/tentacles](https://github.com/Raynes/tentacles).
+Sadly Raynes passed away in 2016 so the irresponsible clojure organisation has taken over maintenance of this excellent library to keep it alive.

 ## Usage

 This is on clojars, of course.
-Just add `[tentacles "0.5.1"]` to your `:dependencies` in your project.clj file.
+Just add `[irresponsible/tentacles "0.6.0"]` to your `:dependencies` in your project.clj or build.boot

 ### CODE!